praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/README.md

 - Xcode 15 (or newer)
 - Swift 5.1 (or newer)

+## Documentation

+Additional documentation for usage and configuration can be found in the [Documentation](./Documentation/README.md) directory.

 ## Contributing

 Looking to contribute to this project?
 Please review our [contributing guidelines](../../.github/CONTRIBUTING.md) prior to opening a pull request.